This page explains the current facilities for people with disabilities and is intended to assist you in planning your visit.

 The main customer toilets, which include a separate fully accessible toilet, are on the lower-ground floor.
 There's an additional accessible toilet on the second floor by the lift.
 There is an emergency call point inside should you need to summon assistance.

-Car parking in central York is limited.
+Car parking is limited.